sbmlteam/deviser/docs/src/source/using_deviser.rst

 Remember that this uses the yUML webservice and so will only work if you have an internet connection.

-The UML output will appear (Figure :num:`fig-yuml`).
+The UML output will appear (:numref:`fig-yuml`).
 Note that each time this option is selected a new diagram is generated from the definition; the more complex the definition the longer it will take.